 The first inhabitants of Zambia were hunters and gatherers of Khoisan background.
-Approximately 2,000 years ago, Bantu speaking people from the Congo basin came to Zambia, resulting in the displacement of the Khoisan people who were already settled in the region.
-From the 14th century onwards, people continued to emigrate from the Congo to Zambia and spread out through the country.
+Approximately 2,000 years ago, Bantu-speaking people from the Congo basin came to Zambia, resulting in the displacement of the Khoisan people who were already settled in the region.
+From the 14th century onwards, people continued to emigrate from the Congo to Zambia and spread out throughout the country.
 By the 16th century, the various groups of people who had come to occupy the region formed powerful tribes.

 The region was administered by the British South African Company owned by Cecil John Rhodes, and in 1890, it became known as Northern Rhodesia.
 After copper was discovered in what is now known as “the Copper Belt”, many Africans were forced to work the pits, with a great deal being forced from their lands by European settlers coming to take advantage of the new discovery.
 Northern Rhodesia came fully under British control in 1924.